 Can this business grow to the size we need it to?

 From here, what we need to better understand varies significantly as companies progress through the process.
 Some founders walk in with a really clear strategic commercial plan, and others with a great product roadmap.
 Some we’ve known and followed for years, some we’ve never met before.
 Because of this, we try to proactively manage expectations before each meeting, but if you feel unclear on exactly what we’re looking to understand better, just ask.

 The whole process is generally under a month, but it can vary.
 What makes it longer?
 Generally it’s the lawyers, but it can be wanting to spend a bit more time building the relationship or understanding particular points.
 Our emphasis is on collaboration throughout the process, both with the founders but also with co-investors .
 This is going to be a team effort, so there’s value in getting the team together as soon as is feasible.

-This manifests in a number of ways, from board or advisory roles, regular catch ups, support with PR, marketing, sales, M&A (all skills found within our partnership and shared services model), and just stepping back and cheerleading from the side.
+This manifests in a number of ways, from board or advisory roles, regular catch ups, support with PR, marketing, sales, M&A (all skills found within our partnership and support platform), and of course cheerleading from the side.

 We love to hear directly from founders.
 Get in touch with our team.